a3X3k/Hydra/Tasks.md

 - Python, being a powerful language don’t need any external library to import and offers a native library to send emails `SMTP lib`.
 - This library is the most popular one when it comes to sending email with Python.
 - `smtplib` creates a Simple Mail Transfer Protocol client session object which is used to send emails to any valid email id on the internet.
-- Different websites use different port numbers.
+- We use port numbers to send mails and different websites use different port numbers.
-- Here we are using a Gmail account to send a mail and hence we are using the Port number **587**.
+- Gmail uses the Port number **587**.
-- If you want to send mail using a website other than Gmail, you need to get the corresponding information.
-- To create a session, we will be using its instance SMTP to encapsulate an SMTP connection.

 > :warning: Before sending an email using this module, you need to [**enable access to less secure apps**](https://support.google.com/accounts/answer/6010255#zippy=%2Cif-less-secure-app-access-is-on-for-your-account) in the email you will be using as the sender.